 Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead When will you review implementation?

-At end of EYFS To ensure Early Years is EEF has found from studies that Lesson Observations JB The implementation will be

-Stage Children well resourced to develop quality Early Years Education has reviewed in July 2020

-achieve GLOD at all areas of learning, positive impact on end of primary Book looks

-or above National specifically school outcomes for disadvantaged

-outcomes Communication and (and all) children through Learning Walks

-language, self-regulation improvements in

-and numeracy skills positive, purposeful Children's Outcomes

-interactions between staff

-and children,

-activities that support

-children's language

-development,

-the development of early

-number concepts, and

-self-regulation.

-Education Endowment Foundation
+At end of EYFS Stage Children achieve GLOD at or above National outcomes To ensure Early Years is well resourced to develop all areas of learning, specifically Communication and language, self-regulation and numeracy skills EEF has found from studies that quality Early Years Education has positive impact on end of primary school outcomes for disadvantaged (and all) children through improvements in • positive, purposeful interactions between staff and children, • activities that support children's language development, • the development of early number concepts, and Lesson Observations Book looks Learning Walks Children's Outcomes JB The implementation will be reviewed in July 2020 JULY review: 63% of children achieved a predicted GLOD.
+Some resources bought to develop areas of learning.
+Not complete due to COVID-19 closure.
+Still to be resourced: Role play area Resources for role play area self-regulation.
+Education Endowment Foundation Mud kitchenResources for mud kitchen